Nice night, better morning, Amaya stands still long enough to let me ogle her thoroughly, then we kiss, I do free roaming hands for a bit.

 While we zip around concrete Janah is busy getting treatments.
 She had the Minerale Ritual which begins on a warmed table with Vichy shower and the nourishing minerals from a European thermal spring.
 A bath therapy in Acqua Giardino, Alvadora’s outdoor water garden.
 A light massage complements the treatment.

-One day she suffered through Royal Treasure, according to the brochure, a body treatment including a massage for relaxation, detoxification, and remineralization.
+Another day she suffered through Royal Treasure, according to the brochure, a body treatment including a massage for relaxation, detoxification, and remineralization.
 Relaxing, draining elixirs, and a seawater concentrate of trace elements and minerals alleged to restore the mind and body.

 Janah, “It was all lovely, but I wanted to see what you guys get up to.”

-She was with us the last two days, sees Amaya’s 360, watches us tap the rear fenders of cars to get them to spin out, how to get through roadblocks (you don’t bash full speed like a movie, thirty is more than enough.)
+She is with us the last two days, sees Amaya’s 360, watches us tap the rear fenders of cars to get them to spin out, how to get through roadblocks (you don’t bash full speed like a movie, thirty is more than enough.)
 Essentially, hit the rear side of the blocking vehicle behind the tire; then hit the gas pedal to push the car out of the way and move past.
 The mechanics are logical and simple, it’s overcoming the natural resistance to speed, skids and crashes that makes the difference.

 Janah, “Criminey, girls, coming out here was one of our better ideas.
 I can’t wait to report to Mrs. Epstein that the Society’s money was well spent.”